selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 ## Choice

-The right course depends on the context

-Choosing well requires sound judgment
+Choosing well requires an understanding of the context and possible consequences

-Good judgment requires understanding

 Understanding comes with experience and reflection

 Experience comes with mistakes

-Since mistakes can't be rushed, why not learn from the ages of human experience?
+Since mistakes can't be rushed, let's reflect on collective human experience

 In the end, what you do is more important than what you think or say.